|Manufacturers of plugs

 produced Bakelite electrical accessories in

 Johns Plastic Pty, Ltd. (subsidiaries of Johns Hydraulics Ltd.).
 In the 1950s and '60s Johns-Sturdee was based in Richmond, Victoria, Australia.
-The company was acquired by Ringgrip.
-Next Elmaco Industries acquired the two competitors.
+In 1967 the company was acquired by Ring Grip.
+The Sturdee trade name faded into obscurity in the 1970s.

 companies which material